-Most species of this family have inflorescences that have a coiling shape, at least when new.
-The corolla varies in shape from rotate to bell-shaped to tubular, but it generally has five lobes.
+The genera of this family have inflorescences that have a coiling shape, at least when new.
+The corolla varies in shape from rotate to bell-shaped to tubular, but it generally has five petals.
 It can be green, white, yellow, orange, pink, purple, or blue.

-Most pollination is by hymenopterans, such as bees.
+Most of the pollination is by hymenopterans, such as bees.

-I am starting off with the evergreen Pentaglottis sempervirens which flowers during several months from spring into summer with bright blue flowers on long stems.
+I am starting off with the Pentaglottis sempervirens or Green Alkanet which is a neophyte according to the ‘Online Atlas of the British and Irish Flora’ and flowers during several months from spring into summer with bright blue flowers on long stems.

 Several of my customers have it in their gardens and mostly don’t mind its invasive habits too much as it is such a valuable flower for bees and other insects.